Thomas Keillor

 Thomas Keillor (July 1, 1828 – February 5, 1907) was a farmer, Baptist minister and political figure in Nova Scotia.
 He represented Queens County in the Nova Scotia House of Assembly from 1897 to 1901 as a Liberal member.

-He was born in Amherst, Nova Scotia, the son of Robert Keillor and Elethusia Dobson.
-Keillor was married three times: to Emmaline Freeman in 1865, then to O. T. Barteaux and finally to the widow Carrie Nickerson (née Jones) in January 1907.
-A month after his third marriage, Keillor died in Buffalo, New York, after going there to seek medical treatment.
+He was born in Amherst Point, Nova Scotia, the son of Robert Thompson Keillor and Elethusia "Elsie" Dobson.
+Keillor was married three times: to Emeline Freeman on 3 February 1865, at Milton, Queens, Nova Scotia; then to widow Lydia Eliza Barteaux (née Harris) on 31 October 1899, at Nictaux Falls, Annapolis; and finally to the widow Caroline "Carrie" Nickerson (née Jones) on 27 January 1905 at Liverpool, Queens.
+On 5 February 1907, Keillor died in Buffalo, New York, after going there to seek medical treatment a few weeks prior.
+He was buried in Maple Grove Cemetery, Kempt, Queens.
+(He did not appear to have any children of his own.)